Santorum: Anti-Semitism comes from pro-Palestinian, Muslim community

 - 48 Jewish centers were threatened in January

-(CNN)Former Sen. Rick Santorum clashed with CNN anchor Chris Cuomo Tuesday morning over who is responsible for a rash of anti-Semitic acts since Inauguration Day.
+(CNN)Former Sen. Rick Santorum clashed with CNN anchor Chris Cuomo on Tuesday morning over who is responsible for a rash of anti-Semitic acts since Inauguration Day.

 "If you look at the fact of the people who are responsible for a lot of this anti-Semitism that we're seeing, I hate to say it, a lot of it is coming from the pro-Palestinian or Muslim community," said the former Republican senator and presidential candidate.
 "So let's just lay out that fact."